bradreeder/CV/README.md

 # CV - Bradley Reeder

+I am a full-stack Javascript developer looking for work in London, UK.
+I am currently studying and freelancing at Founders & Coders C.I.C, a highly-selective sixteen week coding bootcamp.
+I am a passionate learner and problem solver, eager to explore new languages and frameworks and learn with like-minded individuals.

 ### SKILLS

 I have been working on a variety of projects for clients, using the following technologies: